Franson33/franson_rn_template/README.md

 # SVG

-SVG is stored in /src/assets/.
+SVG must be stored in /src/assets.
 To use, import your .svg file inside a React component:

 ```jsx
 import Logo from './logo.svg';